MACS3 Loading Computer on CCS Group's 21,000 TEU Newbuilding Series

 February 23, 2017

 MACS3 loading computers have been ordered by China COSCO Shipping (CCS) Group for three 20,000 TEU container vessels with hull numbers H1413-1415, that are currently under construction at Shanghai Wai Gao Qiao shipyard in China and scheduled for completion between April 2017 and February 2018.

-The MACS3 ship's charging calculator, according to the manufacturer, covers a wide range of calculations relating to hydrostatics, intact and damage stability as well as the ship’s longitudinal strength.
-In addition to the hardware, the MACS3.net basic program includes squat calculations, the containment management module BELCO, the dangerous goods module DAGO I, the Lash function Sealash (GL 2013) as well as the on-line interface to the tank measuring system, Hull Stress Monitoring and the trimming optimization module TROP Allows the trim to be optimized with respect to a reduced fuel consumption based on the current charge state.
+The onboard loading computer MACS3 covers a wide range of calculations relating to hydrostatics, intact and damage stability as well as the ship’s longitudinal strength.
+In addition to the hardware, the MACS3.net basic program includes squat calculation, the container management modules BELCO, the dangerous goods module DAGO I, the lashing functionality Sealash (GL 2013), online interfaces to tank gauging systems and hull stress monitoring systems and the trim optimization module TROP that enables the vessel’s trim to be optimized for reduced fuel consumption based on its current loading condition.

-The MACS3 load calculator has been on the market since 1994 and has since become the leader in the container ship segment with a market share of approximately 65 percent.
-MACS3 connects with XVELA, a cloud-based traffic collaboration platform for line operators and terminal operators, to enable terminal load-plan validation with MACS3 stability calculations.
-MACS3 is also connected to the StowMan StupMan program, which is used by a number of regular lines, including COSCO.
+The MACS3 loading computer has been sold since 1994 and has since become the leader in the container ship segment with a market share of approximately 65 percent.
+MACS3 connects with XVELA, a cloud-based stowage collaboration platform for ocean carriers and terminal operators, to enable terminal load plan validation using MACS3 stability calculations.
+MACS3 is also connected with the stowage planning solution StowMan, which is used by several liner operators, including COSCO.
 In addition to its usage onboard container vessels, MACS3 also offers ship type specific editions for bulk carriers, multipurpose vessels and tanker vessels.

-With a view to the further development of the software, the next update in April 2017 will include many new improvements regarding the congestion and segregation requirements according to the IMDG Code as well as contingency plans including the latest dangerous goods amendments pursuant to Amendment DAGO 38.
+With regard to design of the software, the upcoming release in April 2017 contains many new improvements to the stowage and segregation requirements of the latest IMDG code and emergency schedules.
+It will also include the latest dangerous goods amendments DAGO 38.